jhonnyfmartinez/manipulating-ionic-modals/readme.md

 Customizations can go as deep as we need, with this solution we tried to make modals less painful when you want to modify them, as well as integrate them in multiple ways to our projects.

-Any feedback, comment or story around this topic will be appreciate it and replied ☕
+Any feedback, comment, or story around this topic will be appreciated and replied ☕